Meet the LawmenIntroduce yourself to the real security & consulting professionals: the owners and operators of LawMan Security & Consulting.

 Officer Kenny Dutschke

-Kenny Dutschke has been a law enforcement officer for over 13 years.
-He currently works in the EPD Crime Prevention Unit and has served as a member of the SWAT team for over five years.
+Kenny Dutschke has been a law enforcement officer since 2003.
+He currently works in the EPD Crime Prevention Unit and has served as a member of the SWAT team since 2011.
 Kenny also works as an Indiana Law Enforcement Academy instructor with specialty training in Glock Armorer.
 He has trained in numerous tactical combat courses including TC3, Fulcrum Tactical Advanced Hostage Rescue x2, Redback One Offensive Stronghold Clearance, and Redback One Counter Ambush.
 Additionally, he completed training at both the Fulcrum Tactical Active Shooter Instructors School and at the National Tactical Officers Association.

 Officer Korey Mauck